 Select animals to be bred, and semen specimens to be used, according to knowledge of animals, genealogies, traits, and desired offspring characteristics.

-Observe animals in heat in order to detect approach of estrus, and exercise animals to induce or hasten estrus, if necessary.
+Observe animals in heat to detect approach of estrus and exercise animals to induce or hasten estrus, if necessary.

 Feed and water animals, and clean and disinfect pens, cages, yards, and hutches.